sontek/pyramid_celery/README.rst

 If you want use the default celery loggers then you can set **CELERYD_HIJACK_ROOT_LOGGER=True** in the [celery] section of your .ini.

-Celery worker processes do not propagade exceptions inside tasks, but swallow them silently by default.
+Celery worker processes do not propagate exceptions inside tasks, but swallow them silently by default.
 This is related to the behavior of reading asynchronous task results back.
 To see if your tasks fail you might need to configure ``celery.worker.job`` logger to propagate exceptions: